Jyny/jyny/README.md

 An engineer who always starting new side project

-Usually write Python and Golang at work
+Usually write Python and Golang
 An amateur cybersecurity player, focus on vulnerability and exploit.
 feel happy to be a maker, enjoy in making things works!